Twenty-one days of daily Bible-based devotional

 face and overcome the things that scare us.

-Im" encourage us to recognize God's divine presence in our lives.
-This That awareness can bring
+I" can encourage us to see God's daily divine presence.
+That awareness can bring

 Taking Initiative and Courage: The two words "Take